Does work have you feeling stressed out all the time? Are you exhausted, negative, and struggling to get anything done?

 3. Honor Your Energy Levels

-One reason we get so exhausted and burnt out in the first place is
+One reason we get so exhausted and burnt out in the first place is because we don’t even realize it’s happening.
+All of a sudden it hits us that we’re completely rundown, but we have no idea how we got there.

 This can be avoided by understanding your energy levels.
-When you create awareness around your energy, you can recognize the moment all your giving becomes depleting and then implement some
+When you create awareness around your energy, you can recognize the moment all your giving becomes depleting and then implement some self care in order to prevent yourself from spiraling to your rock bottom.

 One way we can do this is by creating an energy scale from 1 to 10.
 10 represents you at your happiest, in your flow state.
 1, on the other hand is your rock bottom.